-We are currently conducting a Phase 3 clinical trial for Twirla and we expect to conduct additional clinical trials in the future our other product candidates.
+We are currently conducting a Phase 3 clinical trial for Twirla and we expect to conduct additional clinical trials in the future for our other product candidates subject to available funding.
 Subject enrollment, which is a significant factor in the timing of clinical trials, is affected by a variety of factors, including the following:

-- Size and nature of the subject population; - Proximity of subjects to clinical sites and the number of sites; - Effectiveness of publicity created by clinical trial sites regarding the trial; - Eligibility and exclusion criteria for the trial; - Design of the clinical trial, including factors such as frequency of required assessments, length of the study and ongoing monitoring requirements; - Competing clinical trials;

-- Clinician and subject perceptions as to the potential advantages or disadvantages of the product candidate being studied in relation to other available therapies, including any products that may be approved for the indications we are investigating; - Subjects' ability to comply with the specific instructions related to the trial protocol, proper documentation and use of the drug product.
+- Size and nature of the subject population; - Proximity of subjects to clinical sites and the number of sites; - Effectiveness of publicity created by clinical trial sites regarding the trial; - Eligibility and exclusion criteria for the trial; - Design of the clinical trial, including factors such as frequency of required assessments, length of the study and ongoing monitoring requirements; - Competing clinical trials; - Clinician and subject perceptions as to the potential advantages or disadvantages of the product candidate being studied in relation to other available therapies, including any products that may be approved for the indications we are investigating; - Subjects' ability to comply with the specific instructions related to the trial protocol, proper documentation and use of the drug product.
 For instance, in our completed Phase 3 clinical trials, there was a high rate of subject noncompliance; - Inability to obtain or maintain subject informed consents; - Risk that enrolled subjects will drop out before completion; - Subject's relationship with her partner; and - Other events that may occur and are beyond our control.

 Furthermore, we plan to rely on a CRO and clinical trial sites to ensure the proper and timely conduct of our clinical trials, and while we may have agreements governing their committed activities, we have limited influence over their actual performance.
 Additionally, the CRO and clinical trial sites may have business, regulatory, personnel or other issues that keep us from satisfactorily completing our clinical trials.
 Any delays or unanticipated problems during clinical trials, such as additional monitoring of clinical trial sites, slower than anticipated enrollment in our clinical trials or subjects dropping out of or being excluded from participation in our clinical trials at a higher rate than we anticipate, could increase our costs, slow down our product development and approval process and harm our business.
+For example, we experienced a slower than expected rate of enrollment for our on-going Phase 3 clinical trial of Twirla and, as a result, now expect the clinical trial to be completed in the fourth quarter of 2016.